dguari1/DiegoGuarin-TNSRE2018/README.md

 # TNSRE2018

-This folder contains all the files necesary to execute the TV-IRF identification method proposed in D.L Guarin and R.E.
-Kearney 'Unbiased Estimation of Human Joint Intrinsic Mechanical Properties during Movement'
+This folder contains all the files necesary to execute the TV-IRF identification method proposed in

+Diego L. Guarin and Robert E. Kearney 'Unbiased Estimation of Human Joint Intrinsic Mechanical Properties during Movement'

 The folder includes two experimental data sets and the implementation of the proposed algorithms.